-The Group announced its annual results in respect of the twelve months ended 31 December 2023 on 26 February 2024.
-The announcement updated the market on the Group's financial performance and profitability; the Group's proposed distribution of €1.15 billion, comprising a €634 million ordinary dividend (60 cents per share) combined with a €520 million additional distribution via a share buyback; the Group's loan asset quality and loan loss impairment charges; and the Group's strategic progress during 2023.
+The Group announced its annual results in respect of the 12 months ended 31 December 2024 on 24 February 2025.
+The announcement updated the market on the Group's financial performance and profitability; the Group's proposed distribution of €1.22 billion, comprising a proposed ordinary dividend of €630 million (41 per cent. payout, equivalent to a dividend per share of 63 cents) and a €590 million additional distribution via approved share buyback; the Group's loan asset quality and loan loss impairment charges; and the Group's strategic progress during 2024.
+The Group also provided an update on its positive outlook to 2027, targeting an adjusted Return on Tangible equity of above 17 per cent. in 2027 supported by a positive macroeconomic backdrop, balance sheet and income growth, and cost efficiency.
+This outlook translates to continued strong levels of capital generation over 2025 to 2027 supporting growth, investment, and shareholder returns.